stenczelt/pkp-lego/toolkit-motors.rst

 	  disp(['> Tachometer: ' num2str(tacho)]);
 	end

 When you input the letter *o*, the tachometer value of the motor is read an displayed.
-This value is the angle relative to the last time the tacho was cleared.
+This value is the angle relative to the last time the tacho was cleared **in degrees**.

 	*Task:* Compute the average of all tacho measurements triggered by the input *o*.
 Output the result when the program is finishing.